AvePoint/cloud-api/docs/docs/services-and-features/insights/groups/groupSummary.md

 # Retrieve Group Summary

-Retrieve the summary information of groups.
-By invoking the `/insights/groups/summary` endpoint, you can retrieve the group summary information.
+This API method (`/insights/groups/summary` navigation property) retrieves the group summary information.
 This method is useful for obtaining an overview of group properties and statuses.

 ## Permission